sihaotan4/rhubarb/README.md

 # Rhubarb's solution

-To address these challenges, Rhubarb provides a solution that balances readability and expressiveness, allowing both the data team and business side to effectively manage and communicate access permissions.
-The idea is for the two teams to agree on only 5-50 such statements, which is a manageable number that is easily reviewable and can be readily agreed upon.
+Rhubarb provides a balanced solution, enhancing readability and expressiveness, allowing both the data team and business side to manage and communicate access permissions effectively.
+The aim is for the two teams to agree on a manageable number of statements (5-50), which can be easily reviewed and agreed upon.

 ```
 GRANT READ ON (schema:tax EXCEPT table:sensitive_audit) TO (department:tax AND (designation:partner OR designation:senior))